-This page provides you with suggestions, based on our work with hundreds of instructors, on what to keep among remote-era teaching innovations and what to leave behind as you prepare your first post-remote in-person course.
-Furthermore, given the likelihood that some students will need to self-isolate, see below for information about how those students may attend your class remotely.
+This page provides you with suggestions, based on our work with hundreds of instructors, on what to keep among remote-era teaching innovations and what to leave behind.
+Furthermore, as illnesses will continue to contribute to students temporarily being unable to attend courses in person, we've emphasized teaching practices that allow for greater inclusivity of all students.

 Please also check out the following resources.